 If those statistics scare you, they should.
-But take heart because we’ve collected ten of the best tips to protect your organization from cyber threats and attacks, from some of the best ethical hacking training institute instructors themselves!
+But take heart because we’ve collected ten of the best tips on how to protect your small business against a cyber attack, from some of the best ethical hacking training institute instructors themselves!

 Tip #1: Train your employees

-Charity begins at home and cyber safety begins with your employees.
-You need to train your staff to be able to recognize suspicious behavior, emails or apps and updates they may receive.
+Charity begins at home and cyber security for businesses begins with your employees.
+You need to train your staff to be able to recognize suspicious behaviour, emails or apps and updates they may receive.
 They should also be knowledgeable about how to secure their own and your company’s data.
 The best way to do this is to arrange regular cybersecurity workshops held by professionals from a reputed ethical hacking institute or agency.

 Tip #2: Set up a strong internet firewall and anti-malware software

 You may already know about firewalls, they have become so ubiquitous as cybersecurity measures.
 But did you also know that it is equally as important to put robust anti-malware software in place?
 According to research, 53% of all cyberattacks in the UAE were malware infections.
 That’s definitely something you want to protect yourself from.

 Before you start putting measures in place to protect your organization against cyber threats you need to conduct a risk assessment exercise.
 You’ll need the help of a professional for this, preferably someone with experience and expert credentials like a certified ethical hacking course.
 They will help you by checking how your systems are vulnerable and all the possible threats that you can be subject to.